How to Create Pandas Pivot Multiple Columns

 2.1 Parameters of Pivot Table

-Below are the parameters of the pivot table
+Below are the parameters of the pivot table.

-• data : Is a DataFrame
+• data : The DataFrame to pivot.

 • values : Are the numeric data in a given DataFrame, that are to be aggregated.